Read in: IT 🇮🇹 EN 🇺🇸

 The first file we try to open in the video is a little program in Basic that I made myself: the one for to drive the remote-controlled machine.

-We open it from the File Explorer.
-You have to press, with the right mouse button, on the file to be loaded.
+We open it from the explore file.
+You have to press, with the right mouse button on the file to be loaded.
 Click with the left mouse button on Open with and then click on Choose another app.
-Then choose the emulator program, looking for x64sc.exe (in case the program was for Commodore 64) in the folder where you copied the VICE executables, in my case: C: Portable programs Vice bin (or without bin in version 3.4).
+Then choose the mulator's program, looking for x64sc.exe (in case the program was for Commodore 64) in the folder where you copied the VICE executables, in my case: C: Portable programs Vice bin (or without bin in version 3.4).

-Another experiment that we can try, again with the 8-bit VICE emulator for Commodore, is to open a file starting from inside the emulator.
+Another experiment that we can try, always with the 8 -bit vice per commodore emulator, is to open a file starting from inside the emulator.

 In the video, I upload the EasyScript word processor, having also connected a FastLoad (Epyx) cartridge.

 The second step is connect the virtual disk D64 that contains the program of video writing Easy Script.
-To do this, use the menu File, Attach disk image, Drive # 8.
-Choose the D64 file that contains the disk image to load.
+To do this, use the menu File, Attach disk image, Drive #8.
+Choose the D64 file that contains the image of the disk to be loaded.

-At this point, the emulator is with the Easy Script floppy disk, inserted inside a Commodore 64, with the FastLoad cartridge also connected.
+At this point, the emulator is located with the Easy Script floppy disk, inserted inside a Commodore 64, with the Fastload cartridge with connected.

-It is therefore possible to see what is inside the disk, with the classic commands in Basic:
+It is therefore possible to see what is inside the disk, with the classic basic commands:

 LOAD"$",8 LIST